New Feature — Care Loop Messaging

 Not HIPAA compliant.
 Legal liability.
 No audit trail.
 Every message is a compliance risk.

-Messaging Built Into the Rehabilitation Workflow
+Care Loop Messaging Built Into the Rehabilitation Workflow

-Per-Patient Toggle
+Per-Patient Access

 Push Notifications